iamabdurrasheed/MyPortfolio/README.md

-# 🚀 Mohammed Abdur Rasheed - Portfolio
+# 🚀 3D Developer Portfolio

-A modern, responsive portfolio website showcasing my projects, skills, and experience as a Full-Stack Developer.
-Built with React.js, Three.js, and Tailwind CSS.
+A modern, responsive portfolio website template built with React.js, Three.js, and Tailwind CSS.
+Perfect for showcasing projects, skills, and experience with stunning 3D animations and interactive elements.

 ## 🌟 Features